w7978708wen/Microsoft-Azure-and-Databricks/README.md

--After filling out all 3 sections (General, Source, Sink), vaildate the data (to see if there are any error messages), then press 'debug'.
-This is whe the activity status will go from 'Queued' to 'Succeeded'.
+-After filling out all 3 sections (General, Source, Sink), vaildate the data (to see if there are any error messages), then press "debug".
+This is whe the activity status will go from "Queued" to "Succeeded".
 The waiting time can take a while depending on your file size.

 -Then, link the tables.
 The arrows between them indicate that the tables are executed sequentially — each one runs after the previous one finishes.
 Don’t forget to press validate and debug for the arrows to take into effect.